hollowlauncher/Dc-rpc-spoofer/README.md

 # dcRPCspoofer (Discord RPC for Android)

 This project provides a native Android implementation of the legacy `discord-rpc` C SDK.
-It is designed to be a drop-in replacement for desktop-focused Discord RPC libraries in Android apps (such as `java-discord-rpc`), enabling Rich Presence functionality on mobile devices when paired with an IPC bridge.
+It is designed to be a replacement for desktop-focused Discord RPC libraries in Android apps (such as `java-discord-rpc`), enabling Rich Presence functionality on mobile devices when paired with an IPC bridge.

 ## Features